euleristic/gravity-evolution/README.md

 ## How to Use
 Use WASD for camera yaw and pitch, and QE for roll.
 Arrow keys along with right control and shift translates the system.
 Vary the independent values in constants.hpp as you please!
+For a smooth simulation, frame busy time should stay below detla_time.
+Add more threads and adjust the star count if needed!